barakplasma/sad-bastard-cookbook/content/77_Tanzanian_Braised_Coconut_Cabbage.md

++++
-## Tanzanian Braised Coconut Cabbage }
+title = "Tanzanian Braised Coconut Cabbage"
++++

 This is the kind of real recipe which has real measurements.
 Feel free to ignore them.
 We do.

 **Core Ingredients**
-< One red onion.
+- One red onion.
 The colour is nice but not essential.

-< Cooking oil (¼ cup or a few glugs from the bottle)
+- Cooking oil (¼ cup or a few glugs from the bottle)

-< Cabbage (whole cabbage, ideally pre-cut into 1-inch wedges)
+- Cabbage (whole cabbage, ideally pre-cut into 1-inch wedges)

-< Coconut milk (1 cup but realistically just put in the whole can)
+- Coconut milk (1 cup but realistically just put in the whole can)

-< Salt
+- Salt

-< Pepper
+- Pepper

 **Preparation**
-< Chop a red onion, unless you bought pre-chopped onion.
+- Chop a red onion, unless you bought pre-chopped onion.

-< Chop a cabbage into pieces, unless you were able to buy a pre-chopped
+- Chop a cabbage into pieces, unless you were able to buy a pre-chopped cabbage.
-cabbage.

-< In a large saucepan, sauté onions in all the oil until soft.
+- In a large saucepan, sauté onions in all the oil until soft.

-< Add cabbage and cook, stirring, until cabbage loses its crispness.
+- Add cabbage and cook, stirring, until cabbage loses its crispness.

-< Stir in coconut milk and season with salt and pepper.
+- Stir in coconut milk and season with salt and pepper.

-< Simmer for 5 minutes.
+- Simmer for 5 minutes.

 **Variations**
-< You can make this with most other vegetables, fresh or frozen.
+- You can make this with most other vegetables, fresh or frozen.

-< Serve with _Rice_ or _Couscous_.
+- Serve with _Rice_ or _Couscous_.